allegro/blog/_posts/2022-09-04-probabilistic-algorithms.md

 ## Memory-efficient presence test

-It turns out that the HLL is not the only probabilistic algorithm available in popular databases, another example of this approach is the Bloom Filter.
+It turns out that the HLL is not the only probabilistic algorithm available in popular databases — another example of this approach is the Bloom Filter.
 This is an implementation of a memory-saving structure that is used to so-called presence test.
-Let’s go back to our example with my cash: [10, 20, 50, 20, 50, 100, 50, 20, 10, 10].
+Let’s go back for our example with my cash: [10, 20, 50, 20, 50, 100, 50, 20, 10, 10].
 Imagine that we want to test whether there is a 100 value banknote in my wallet.
 In this case the answer is positive, but the test for the 200 value banknote should be false, since there is no such a banknote in the wallet.

-Of course, we are able again to implement a solution to this problem by simply using the properties of the ```HashSet``` class and the ```contains``` method.
+Of course, we are able again to implement a solution to this problem by simply using the properties of the `HashSet` class and the `contains` method.
 However, similarly as in case of determining the cardinality — the memory requirement increases with the size of the dataset.
-Again, the solution for this problem may be the approximate method.
+Again, the solution for this problem may be an approximate method.

 Similarly as in case of the HLL algorithm the Bloom Filter allows for some inaccuracy, and in this case this means false positive results.
 This is because it can happen that the Bloom Filter finds that an element belongs to a given set, while in fact it is not there.
 However, the opposite situation is not possible so if the Bloom Filter states that an element is not part of the set, it is certainly true.
-Referring this to our example with the content of my wallet, the Bloom Filter could therefore assure me that there is a 200 value banknote in it, while standing at the checkout in a store it would turn out that, unfortunately, it is not there.
+Referring this to our example with the content of my wallet, the Bloom Filter could therefore assure me that there was a 200 value banknote in it, while standing at the checkout in a store it would turn out that, unfortunately, it is not there.
 What a pity...

 Before we move on to examine how this algorithm works, let’s consider where it could be useful.
 A typical example is a recommendation system.
-Imagine we are designing a system intended to suggest articles for users to read, as it takes place in popular social networks.
+Imagine we are designing a system intended to suggest articles for users to read, a feature common on social media sites.
 Such a system needs to store a list of articles read by each user so that it does not suggest them again.
 It is easy to imagine that storing these articles with each user in the classic way would quickly exhaust memory resources.
-If we don’t use any data retention mechanism, the database would grow indefinitely.
+If we don’t use any data removal mechanism, the database will grow indefinitely.
 The discussed Bloom Filter fits perfectly here as it will allow us to save a lot of memory, although, one must consider consequences of its limitations related to possible false results.
 It may happen that we will get false information that a certain article has already been read by someone, while in fact this is not true.
 Consequently, we will not offer that user to read the material.
-On the other hand, the opposite situation is not possible, we will never display to a user a recommendation of an article that he/she has already read.
+On the other hand, the opposite situation is not possible: we will never display to a user a recommendation of an article that he/she has already read.

 At this point it is worth checking how much we gain by accepting the inconvenience described above.
 I have prepared two implementations of a program that adds to a set of values and then checks if they are there.
-The first program uses the classic approach — the ```HashSet``` class, while the second uses the Bloom Filter available in the popular [guava](https://guava.dev/releases/20.0/api/docs/com/google/common/hash/BloomFilter.html) library.
+The first program uses the classic approach — the `HashSet` class, while the second uses the Bloom Filter available in the popular [guava](https://guava.dev/releases/20.0/api/docs/com/google/common/hash/BloomFilter.html) library.
 Again, using jConsole we register for both programs the amount of memory used, and additionally — for the version with the Bloom Filter we also check the number of false positives.
 This value can be easily controlled, as the maximum allowed false positive rate can be set in the API; for needs of the following tests we will set it to 1%.

-Moreover, we will measure the total time of adding values to the set and the total time of queries whether there are values in the set.
+Moreover, we will measure the total time of adding values to the set and the total time of querying whether there are values in the set.

-Same as before we will perform a number of tests using the following parameters: ```n``` — the size of the set of numbers, and ```f``` — what part of it should be added to the set.
+Same as before we will perform a number of tests using the following parameters: `n` — the size of the set of numbers, and `f` — what part of it should be added to the set.
 The configuration n=100 and f=0.1 means that the first 10 numbers out of 100 will be added to the set.
 So, in the first part, the program will add 10 numbers to the set and then — in the second stage — it will perform a presence test by checking whether the numbers above 10 belong to the set.
 There is no point in checking the